naivethoughts/naivethoughts.github.io/about/index.md

 also as bad*).
 Therefore, I also want to share the simple tools - developed by me based on several other codes to serve as a general guideline to novice programmers.
 > Most of the codes are in Matlab and uses inbuilt functions - Hence, I am working on a python version of these codes and will be uploding after testing.
 Please feel free to contact me via mail - if you have any suggestions or corner cases.

 Though I could have used a blogspot for the same purpose, I found the ads quite distracting.
-Furthermore, I was inclined on learning about building and hosting a website from scratch.
+Furthermore, I was inclined to learn about building and hosting a website from scratch.
 The website in the current format is forked from

  [Moon Theme](https://taylantatli.github.io/Moon/)